privacylabs/oasis/README.md

 1. Clone this repository - `$ git clone https://github.com/privacylabs/oasis --recursive`
 1. `$ cd oasis`
 1. Run the playbooks - `$ ansible-playbook -i inventory site.yml`
-1. When prompted, enter responses for the following values (there is a bug in Ansible 2.x which prevents responses from showing in the terminal as you type)
+1. When prompted, carefully enter responses for the following values (There is a bug in Ansible 2.x which prevents responses from showing in the terminal as you type.
+Unfortunately, this way of taking input is very unforgiving, so any typos will require you to start over)
   * Domain - (e.g.: cooldomain.net)
   * First Name (e.g.: Louis)
   * Last Name (e.g.: Brandeis)